Bassen-Kornzweig syndrome is a rare disease passed down through families. The person is unable to fully absorb dietary fats through the intestines.

 Tests that may be done to help diagnose this condition include:

 - Blood tests to look for vitamin deficiencies (fat-soluble vitamins A, D, E, and K)

 - "Burr-cell" malformation of the red cells (acanthocytosis)

 - Stool sample analysis

 Genetic testing may be available for mutations in the MTP gene.

 People with this condition should talk to a nutritionist.
 Diet changes are needed to prevent stomach problems.
 This involves:

-Supplements of medium-chain triglycerides are taken under the supervision of a doctor or nutritionist.
+Supplements of medium-chain triglycerides are taken under the supervision of a health care provider.
 They should be used with caution, because they may cause liver damage.

-How well a patient does depends on the amount of brain and nervous system problems.
+How well a person does depends on the amount of brain and nervous system problems.

 High doses of fat-soluble vitamins may slow the progression of some problems, such as retina damage and decreased vision.